jghauser/papis-ask/README.md

 Additionally, you can set the settings that define defaults for the plugin's arguments.
 See the section on commands below for further information on what these settings do.

 ```
-ask-evidence-k = 10,
+ask-evidence-k = 10
-ask-max-sources = 5,
+ask-max-sources = 5
-ask-answer-length = "about 200 words, but can be longer",
+ask-answer-length = "about 200 words, but can be longer"
-ask-context = True,
+ask-context = True
-ask-excerpt = False,
+ask-excerpt = False
 ```

 ## Preparation